Skip to content

 Policy bifurcation

-• Fiscal policy in major economies is an increasingly influential driver of asset prices.
-US tax refunds will likely offset tariff headwinds, while stimulus measures in Japan and Germany could also prove supportive.
+• Fiscal policy in major economies is generally supportive of growth.
+US tax refunds will likely offset tariff headwinds, while energy support packages could also prove influential.

 Portfolio positioning themes

-Rotating toward value
+Rotating toward US core

 IMPORTANT LEGAL INFORMATION